Debt Justice: Campaigns

 In 2020, the organisation campaigned for a debt jubilee to tackle the Covid-19 health and economic crisis.
 Over 200 networks and organisations signed a statement calling for cancellation of debt payments in response to the pandemic.
 The campaign contributed to the cancellation of $1 billion of debt by the IMF, and suspension of $13 billion of debt payments by governments under the Debt Service Suspension Initiative.
 However, private lenders were excluded from the suspension, meaning that less than a quarter of debt payments were suspended across the 46 countries.

 In 2021-22 the organisation campaigned for debt cancellation by banks and speculators which continued to demand debt repayments from some of the poorest countries across Africa, Asia, Latin America and the Caribbean.
 The campaign focused on Zambia’s renegotiation of its debts to BlackRock and other lenders.
 The organisation published research indicating that Zambia’s creditors would have to take losses of about two-thirds if the country is to meet the International Monetary Fund’s requirements for a debt restructuring.

 Since 2017, the organisation has been campaigning on unpayable UK household debt.
-In 2021, it published a joint paper with the Centre for Responsible Credit, ‘A Fresh Start After Covid‑19 – An outline strategy to tackle Britain’s household debt crisis’.
+In 2021, it published a joint paper with the Centre for Responsible Credit.